Per-Olof H. Wikström: Career

-Wikström held teaching and research posts in the Department of Criminology at the University of Stockholm from 1979 to 1990, where he served as Deputy Head of department from 1987 to 1990.
+Wikström held teaching and research posts in the Department of Criminology at the Stockholm University from 1979 to 1990, where he served as Deputy Head of department from 1987 to 1990.
 During this time he was also a senior research officer for the Swedish National Council for Crime Prevention (1985-1990), and became the Director of the Research Department from 1990 to 1994.
-He returned to the University of Stockholm as Adjunct Professor of the Sociology of Crime from 1993 to 1996, during which time he also worked as a Principal Research Fellow in the Swedish National Policing College's Research Unit (1995-1996).
+He returned to the Stockholm University as Adjunct Professor of the Sociology of Crime from 1993 to 1996, during which time he also worked as a Principal Research Fellow in the Swedish National Policing College's Research Unit (1995-1996).
 In 1997 he moved to the University of Cambridge becoming Professor of Ecological and Developmental Criminology in 2001.